osmcode/pyosmium/README.md

 ### Compiling from Source

-Make sure to install the development packages for expat, libz, libbz2 and boost.
+Make sure to install the development packages for expat, libz and libbz2.

 The appropriate versions for Libosmium and Protozero will be downloaded into the `contrib` directory when building the source package: